rabbitmq/rabbitmq-website/site/connections.md

 ## <a id="capabilities" class="anchor" href="#capabilities">Client and Server Capabilities</a>

-Some protocols, namely AMQP 0-9-1, providea for clients and servers to express their capabilities when opening a connection.
+Some protocols, namely AMQP 0-9-1, provide for clients and servers to express their capabilities when opening a connection.
 This can be thought of as a table of optional features that specific versions of RabbitMQ and client libraries may or may not support.
-This mechanism is similar to [feature flags](/feature-flags.html) used by RabbitMQ nodes to determine what set of features is supposed by all cluster members, and if a new member would be able to join the cluster.
+This mechanism is similar to [feature flags](/feature-flags.html) used by RabbitMQ nodes to determine what set of features is supported by all cluster members, and if a new member would be able to join the cluster.

 The values for these capability keys are typically booleans, indicating whether or not the capability